agathis-project/agathis-project/AP-8/AP-8.md

 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p1.png)

-Process and Informational APs have three main states: **Idea, Draft and Release**
+Process and Informational APs have three main states: **Idea, Draft and Release**.

 #### 3.3.1.
 Idea State
 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p2.png)

-**Someone (called author herein) got an idea worth pursuing:**
-- To engage the Agathis Project, the author should get a number; here is how:
+**Someone (called author herein) got an idea:** to engage the Agathis Project, the author should get a number:

-  - go to agathis-project repo and **open an new issue:**
+  1. go to agathis-project repo and **open an new issue** labelled **New idea**.

-  - label it with **New idea**:
-  - **title** is with intended AP title.
+  2. **title** it with intended AP title.

-  - fill in the comments area with the **abstract of the idea**.
+  3. fill in the comments area with the **abstract of the idea**.

-  - append **@admin** tag at the end of the abstract.
+  4. append **@admin** tag at the end of the abstract.

-  - **submit**.
+  5. **submit** the issue.

 **This issue will trigger the admin response:**

-  1. check AP title and summary for sanity; if the idea is insane skip to last step.
+  1. check AP title and summary for sanity; if the idea is insane skip to step 5.

   2. create a new AP folder with an AP document template; fill in preamble and abstract; the AP number should be taken as the next available in the AP Index.

-  3. list the new AP at idea state in the AP Index.
+  3. list the new AP at *idea* state in the AP Index.

-  4. create a branch named *AP-?
-Title*; any other branches related to this AP shall use this branch name as prefix.
+  4. create a branch named *AP-?-Title-Idea*.

   5. comment the issue and close it.

   6. create a community anouncement for this event.

-** The author prepares the idea for review:**
+**The author prepares the idea for review:**
   - work on branch *AP-?
 Title*
 	- not too much, not too little: just enough for the team to get the idea and comment - before too much work may get to waste or block team contributions.
     - commit as needed.
-  - get ready for pull request.

 **Idea Pull Request**
   - the author open a pull request when ready.
-  - discuss and fix issues, comments;
+  - discuss and fix issues, comments.
   - commit as needed.

 **Idea Review**
-- follow AP-9 Review.
+- follow process described in AP-9 Review.

 #### 3.3.2.
 Draft State
 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1p3.png)

 **Entering the Draft State:**
 - if review vote is passed:
-  - the admin merge the AP as voted with the preamble state updated to Draft.
+  1. the admin merge the AP as voted with the preamble state updated to Draft.
-  - the admin updates the state to "Draft" in AP-0 AP Index.
+  2. the admin updates the state to "Draft" in AP-0 AP Index.

 **Work on the draft:**
-- the author creates a branch and edit AP.
+- the author creates a branch named *AP-?-Title-Draft* and edit the AP on this branch.
 - commit as needed.

 **Draft Pull Request**